International Journal of Applied Dental Sciences

 Shortage of eruption space between lower second molar and the ramus has long been identified as a major factor in the etiology of lower third molar impaction.
 The purpose of the present investigation was to evaluate the validity of a particular linear measurement made on digital panoramic imaging to be used as a reference for early prediction of lower third molar eruption or impaction.

 Materials & Methods: A retrospective study was conducted by taking panoramic images of selective clinically examined patients.
 A total of 200patients were screened out of which 75 patients were found to be eligible for this study.
 The subjects were divided into three groups [Gr-A(13-14yrs), Gr-B(15-16yrs) and Gr-C(17-18yrs)] according to their age.
 The distance from ‘Xi’ to the distal aspect of mandibular second molar (DS-Xi) of both right and left side were measured (in mm.) for all panoramic images.

 Results: Comparing the values of DS-Xi of left and right sides between the groups (irrespective of gender), statistically insignificant (P>0.05) results obtained.
 But while comparing the values of DS-Xi of left and right sides of all the males, females and in total (irrespective of groups); statistically significant (P<0.05) results were obtained.

 Conclusion: The DS-Xi value has a diagnostic value in prediction of mandibular third molar eruption.
 Further parameters should be considered while assessing and more studies with larger sample size are recommended.

 How to cite this article:

-Dr. Rritam Ghosh and Dr. Indrani Barman.
+Dr. Rritam Ghosh, Dr. Indrani Barman.
 Effectiveness of digital opg in ruling out the unpredictable behavior of third molar eruption/impaction on basis of retromolar space analysis.
-International Journal of Applied Dental Sciences.
-2017; 3(4): 400-404.
+Int J Appl Dent Sci 2017;3(4):400-404.